 With updated census and life expectancy data, specialists now estimate that the number of Alzheimer’s sufferers could triple by the year 2050.
 The disease currently affects about 4.6 million Americans and costs the country about $100 billion per year.
 The new estimate shows an increase over previous ones, mostly because more people are expected to live past 85.

 But scientists also recently reported some hopeful news in the fight against Alzheimer’s.
 Specifically, some anti-cholesterol drugs may cut the risk of Alzheimer’s along with that of heart disease.
 The drugs, known as statins, are the most widely used drugs for reducing cholesterol.
 Their extra benefit of reducing Alzheimer’s risk has been confirmed in three recent studies.

 Also, another study showed that the Alzheimer’s drug Reminyl can effectively slow the cognitive decline associated with Alzheimer’s by at least 12 months, and the benefit can be sustained for up to three years.

 And we could consider this great news, that being social and in a community fights Alzheimers…

-Elderly people who lead active social lives or have hobbies may have a lower risk of mental decline, according to a recent study conducted in Sweden.
+Elderly people who lead active social lives or have hobbies may have a lower risk of mental decline, according to a recent study conducted in Switzerland.
 The researchers studied adults aged 75 and older and found that those who socialized often or had hobbies such as gardening or sewing were much less likely to develop dementia within 6 years.